EICR Maldon Landlords Electrical Inspections & Certificates

 Inspections For Homeowners, Buyers and Sellers

-While it’s mainly landlords who book Electrical Installation Condition Reports, EICR’s work well for homeowners, buyers and sellers.
-A homeowner EICR every ten years ensures your electrical system is safe.
+While it’s mainly landlords who book Electrical Installation Condition Reports, EICRs work well for homeowners, buyers and sellers.
+A homeowner’s EICR should be conducted every ten years to ensure their electrical system is safe.
 If any faults are uncovered, they can be repaired.
 Unless you have your electrical system inspected, you’ll never know if there’s anything wrong.

-An EICR is good to show prospective buyers if you’re selling your home.
+An EICR is beneficial to show prospective buyers when selling your home.
 If you’re buying a home and an EICR isn’t provided, it’s a good idea to have one before you sign any contracts.
 An EICR allows you to establish the condition of the Electrical system.
 No unpleasant or expensive surprises once you have bought the home.
 If any faults are found, the seller can either get them rectified or reduce the buying price.